Russ Blinco: Playing career

 Blinco began his hockey career with the local Grand-Mere Maroons in 1928–29.
 In 1929–30, he joined the Brooklyn Crescents of the USAHA, for whom he played for three seasons.
 He joined the Windsor Bulldogs of the International Hockey League in 1932–33; he also played part of that season with the Springfield Indians in the Canadian-American Hockey League.
 In 1933–34, Blinco recorded 11 points in 16 games with the Bulldogs, then signed on with the Montreal Maroons in mid-season.

 In his first season with the Maroons, Blinco recorded 23 points in 34 games, and received the Calder Memorial Trophy for Rookie of the Year.
-In 1934–35, he helped the Maroons reach the Stanley Cup Finals and defeat the Toronto Maple Leafs in three games to win the Stanley Cup.
+In 1934–35, he helped the Maroons reach the Stanley Cup Final and defeat the Toronto Maple Leafs in three games to win the Stanley Cup.
 In 1937, he took part in the Howie Morenz Memorial Game.
 In 1938 he was traded to the Chicago Black Hawks along with teammates Baldy Northcott and Earl Robinson for $30,000 cash.
 He retired from playing after one season with the Hawks.
 Blinco was the first NHL player to wear spectacles while playing.

-He died in 1982 in Bedford, Quebec, Canada, aged 76.
+He died on June 28, 1982 in Bedford, Quebec, Canada, aged 76.